Priyanka-2410/College-Management-system/README.md

 # College-Management-system
-College Management System is an Console Application using C program It has six modules
+College Management System is an Console Application using C program.
+It has six modules
 1)Transport
 2)Hostel